 Compared with many business choices, a decision to build a garden workshop isn’t make or break.
-With one-off prices starting around £3,800 (for a 2.4m x 2.4m garden room fully installed) it’s a lot more affordable than most accommodation, and as we’ve seen, it adds value to your home and offers alternative uses now and later.
+It adds value to your home and offers alternative uses now and later.
 Installation usually takes a matter of days and you may not require planning permission (though do check – we can advise too).

 Still, it’s not an everyday purchase, so it’s important to visit a show site to get ideas and see if you too can imagine yourself working this way.

 And it’s also worth asking yourself about the impact of not choosing to create a separate work space away from home.
 Not everyone is like our client who finally had to move her cupcake business out of her kitchen because her dog kept begging for icing, but for every family, there are conflicts between business and pleasure.

 If your craft business is going places, it might be time for it to vacate the spare bedroom and move into a garden workshop instead!

 Talk to the friendly experts at Garden Affairs to receive a quote for a bespoke garden workshop.Contact us